Diseases of Potassium

 Time to maximal action: 4-12 hours

 Comment: effectiveness use is proportional to the extent of renal function that is present.
-Since most patients with hyperkalemia have chronic kidney disease, they are are generally not a component of the short-term management of patients with clinically significant acute hyperkalemia.
+Since most patients with hyperkalemia have chronic kidney disease, they are generally not a component of the short-term management of patients with clinically significant acute hyperkalemia.

 In long-term management, diuretics can be effective in patients with chronic kidney disease and hyperkalemia because of direct stimulation of renal potassium excretion.
 Thiazide diuretics, when dosed to equivalent effects on sodium excretion, have a greater ability to increase renal potassium excretion and the loop diuretics.

 Time of onset: dependent on time to initiation of dialysis